parthgiramkar/parthgiramkar/README.md

 ### 👨‍💻 About Me

 - 🔭 I’m currently pursuing Undergrad Degree in AI&DS
-- 👯 Looking to collaborate on end-to-end Machine Learning Projects
+- 👯 Looking to collaborate on end-to-end Machine Learning and open-source Projects
 - 📫 How to reach me: imparthgiramkar@gmail.com
 - 😄 Pronouns: He/Him